 |---|---|

-During the 2021-2022 academic year, South Dakota School of Mines and Technology handed out 28 bachelor's degrees in computer & information sciences.
-This is a decrease of 40% over the previous year when 47 degrees were handed out.
+For the most recent IPEDS reporting year, South Dakota School of Mines and Technology handed out 35 bachelor’s degrees in computer & information sciences.

 | In State | Out of State | |